 In fact, we would strongly advise you to try out different time frames through different market environments, record your results, and analyze your findings to learn exactly what works for you.

-IMPORTANT: Make sure there is enough difference for the smaller time frame to move back and forth without every move reflecting in the larger time frame.
+Make sure there is enough difference for the smaller time frame to move back and forth without every move reflecting in the larger time frame.

 Trading multiple time frames is another amazing thing to add to your Forex trading toolbox!
-When coupled with other technical tools and indicators, you are ready to trade your favorite currency pair and join the ranks of successful day traders.
+When coupled with other tools and technical indicators, you are ready to trade your favorite currency pair and join the ranks of successful day traders.

 IMPORTANT: Make it a habit to look at multiple time frames when trading.
 It’s a great way to approach the market from a structured, disciplined perspective.